stephan13360/systemd-services/README.md

 #### ProtectHome=true

 Makes the directories /home, /root, and /run/user inaccessible for the service.
 When I create user accounts for the services I create the home directory outside of /home, normally inside /srv to not take away the users own home directory.
+Not needed with TemporaryFileSystem=/:ro.

 #### PrivateTmp=true

 Creates a private /tmp directory just for the service.
 It can write files to it, but can't access any files in the "real" /tmp directory.
 Additionally the private /tmp will be deleted when the service stops.
+Will also mount the /tmp directory inside TemporaryFileSystem=/:ro.

 #### PrivateDevices=true

 Creates a private /dev directory just for the service.
 Only /dev/null, /dev/zero and /dev/random are added to this private /dev.
 This blocks raw access to physical devices like the harddrive and system memory.
+Will also mount the devices inside TemporaryFileSystem=/:ro.

 #### ProtectKernelLogs=true